 The rights . . . shall not apply to any reproduction . .

-The courts have said that a photograph of a painting or other picture is just reproduction.
+The courts have said that a photograph of a painting or another picture is just reproduction.
 It does not rise to the level of originality required for copyright protection.

-However, if it is a 3D scene, like a photo of Launch PDF file..)
+However, if it is a 3D scene, like a photo of Rodin’s Burghers of Calais, then it has copyright protection because it is an original work.
+(Burghers of Calais is amazing and has its interesting copyright issues surrounding international copyright.
+To read more on this great piece, click here.)
 The photographer chooses the angles, the lighting, the depth of field; it is not a reproduction of the work, but something original.
 Each photographer would take the picture differently.

 Still photography is permitted for private, noncommercial use only in the Museum’s galleries devoted to the permanent collection.
 Photographs cannot be published, sold, reproduced, transferred, distributed, or otherwise commercially exploited in any manner whatsoever.
 Photography is not permitted in special exhibitions or areas designated as “No Photography”; works of art on loan from private collections or other institutions may not be photographed.
 The use of flash is prohibited at all times and in all galleries.
 Movie and video cameras are prohibited.
 Tripods are allowed Wednesday through Friday, and only with a permit issued by the Information Desk in the Great Hall.